miura/reproducible_bioimage_analysis/Fig04_PSF/README.md

-# "PSF volume"
+# README: Fig 04 "PSF volume"

 Kota Miura

 ## Instruction

 1. Install PSFGenerator (see below for the download URL) in Fiji.
-2. Open the script `box1-1script.py` in Fiji and run it after adjusting the path to config.txt (in the same folder) in line 11.
+2. Open the script `PSF_script.py` in Fiji and run it after adjusting the path to config.txt (in the same folder) in line 11.
 This script generates the PSF 3D image.
-3. Open the macro `box1-1paneling.ijm` in Fiji, and run it with the PSF image generated above as the active window.
+3. Open the macro `PSF_paneling.ijm` in Fiji, and run it with the PSF image generated above as the active window.

 The parameter settings for thiee PSF is as shown below.